A B C D E F G H I J M N O P R S T V W

 Evaluation of financial information made by a study of plausible relationships among both financial and non-financial data.

-Analytical procedures include comparison of financial information (data in financial statement) with:
+Analytical procedures include a comparison of financial information (data in the financial statement) with:

 • Prior periods